-At the end of each year the University considers the performance of each student and decides whether they have passed sufficient modules to be able to move to the next level of their course.
+At the end of each year the University considers the performance of each student and decides whether they have passed sufficient modules to be able to move to the next level of their course (if applicable).

-Failure in modules, particularly failure due to non-submission of coursework or non-attendance at an exam is likely to have serious consequences for progression through your course.
-In some cases, students who cannot progress will have the opportunity to repeat modules that they have failed, but a full-time student who fails more than 90 credits in their first year and who does not pass at reassessment will not be able to continue their course.
+Failure in modules, particularly failure due to non- submission of coursework or nonattendance at an exam is likely to have serious consequences for progression through your course.
+In some cases, students who cannot progress will have the opportunity to repeat modules that they have failed.